ngaggion/ChronoRoot2/README.md

 xhost -local:docker
 ```

+### Running on Windows (WSL2)

-For Windows, ChronoRoot has been tested under Windows Subsystem for Linux, version 2.
-Please refer to [this link](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) for information on how to set up Docker.
+ChronoRoot has been tested under Windows Subsystem for Linux, version 2.
+Please refer to [this link](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) for information on how to set up Docker with WSL2.

-Please, use the command below instead.
+Use the command below for WSL2:

 ```bash
 MOUNT="YOUR_LOCAL_DATA_PATH"